julia-actions/install-juliaup/README.md

     julia-version: '1.10.2'
 ```

-If you want alphas for the next upcoming release:
+In general, if `juliaup add FOO` would have been a valid command on your local machine, then `FOO` is a valid value for the `julia-version` input to this action.

+So, for example, suppose that you want alpha pre-releases for the next upcoming release.
+On your local machine, `juliaup add alpha` is a valid command.
+Therefore, `alpha` is a valid value for the `julia-version` input to this action:

 ```yaml
 - uses: julia-actions/install-juliaup@latest